chocolatechipcookiejoe/SnapRiffsPebble/README.md

 # SnapRiffsPebble
 The Pebble app for SnapRiffs.
-It takes any tap to the watch and sends it to the SnapRiffs Android application as a guitar strum.
+It takes sudden wrist movements from the watch and sends it to the SnapRiffs Android application as a guitar strum.